 The Company filed a formal appeal in connection with the Bikupa decision on February 9, 2023; however, there can be no guarantee that the Company will achieve a favourable outcome in its appeal.
 A formal appeal for Bikupa 2 in relation to the February 14, 2023 decision was filed on March 10, 2023 by the Company.
 The Company engaged an independent legal firm in Sweden with expertise in these matters to assist in the appeal process.
 The Company does not believe that the decision has merit because in management's opinion and those of the Company's independent advisors, the decision is not compatible with the current applicable law and therefore the amount claimed to be owed by the Company is not probable.
 According to general principles regarding the placement of the burden of proof, it is up to the Swedish Tax Agency to provide sufficient evidence in support of its decision.
 It is the Company's opinion, the Swedish Tax Agency has not substantiated their claim.
-We are not aware of any precedent cases, authoritative literature, or other statement that supports the Swedish Tax Agency's position.
-The formal appeals are still pending review by the Swedish Tax Authority.
+We are not aware of any precedent cases, authoritative literature, or other statement that supports the STA's position.
+The formal appeals are still pending review by the STA.

 It is not yet known when this dispute will be resolved; the due process following appeals and the court ruling could extend beyond a year.
 Furthermore, given that the industry is rapidly developing, there can be no guarantee that changes to the laws or policies of Sweden will not have a negative impact on the Company's tax position with respect to the eligibility of the claimed VAT.
-(Note 21 Uncertain Tax Positions).
+(Note 20 Uncertain Tax Positions).

-15. Commitments and Contingencies (continued...)
+14. Commitments and Contingencies (continued...)

-(a) Contingent VAT Liability to the Swedish Tax Authority (continued...)
+(a) Contingent VAT Liability to the Swedish Tax Authority ("STA") (continued...)

 If the Company is unsuccessful in its appeal, the full amount could be payable including other items such as penalties and interest that may accrue to the Company.
 The Company will continue to assess these matters.
-At the year end the Company has not recorded any amounts payable to the STA in connection with the decisions.
+At the period end, the Company has not recorded any amounts payable to the STA in connection with the decisions.
+The Company continues to monitor the activities of the claim with the STA.
+As at September 30, 2023, the Company has not received any further communication from the STA since filing the appeals as mentioned above.